astronomer/airflow-guides/guides/testing-airflow.md

 ## Overview

 One of the core principles of Airflow is that your DAGs are defined as Python code.
-This allows you to treat your data pipelines like you would any other piece of code and integrate them into a standard software development lifecycle, using source control, CI/CD, and automated testing.
+Because you can data pipelines like you would any other piece of code, you can integrate them into a standard software development lifecycle using source control, CI/CD, and automated testing.

-It can often be daunting to figure out the best way to test your Airflow DAGs to ensure they are error free and functioning as intended.
-Testing, even specific to data pipelines, is a broad topic, and we can't cover every situation here; but we will provide some general guidance for how to get started.
+Although DAGs are 100% Python code, effectively testing DAGs requires accounting for their unique structure and relationship to other code in your environment.
 In this guide, we'll discuss a couple of types of tests that we would recommend to anybody running Airflow in production, including DAG validation testing, unit testing, and data and pipeline integrity testing.

+### Before you begin

 If you are newer to test-driven development, or CI/CD in general, we'd recommend the following resources to get started: